Ye Wang Cochin Ware Cultural Museum: Recovered artifacts

-Significance Assessment and Restoration of Artifacts
+Significance assessment and restoration of artifacts

 Syuejia Tzu Chi Temple is a temple with a history of over 300 years, and its long-standing heritage has been well preserved thanks to the dedicated efforts of local residents.
 As a result, the temple retains hundreds of historically significant artifacts, including cochin ware by Master Ye Wang from the Xianfeng reign of the Qing dynasty, cut-and-paste ceramics by He Jinlong from the Shōwa era during Japanese rule, door god paintings by Pan Lishui after World War II, and woodcarvings by artisans such as Su Shuichin and Huang Liang from Tongshan.
-Among these precious artifacts, the cochin ware pieces by Ye Wang are particularly invaluable—not only because cochin ware is a highly artistic and nearly lost craft, but also because six of Ye Wang's works housed at the temple, including "Bestowal of Rank" and "Emolument", "Peace Across the Realm", and "The Fat and Skinny Arhats", have been designated as national treasures by the Ministry of Culture.
+Among these precious artifacts, the cochin ware pieces by Ye Wang are particularly invaluable—not only because cochin ware is a highly artistic and nearly lost craft, but also because six of Ye Wang's works housed at the temple, forming three pairs—Bestowal of Rank and Emolument; the two panels making up Peace Across the Realm; and The Fat and Skinny Arhats—have been designated as national treasures by the Ministry of Culture.

-Although many of Ye Wang’s cochin ware pieces have been designated as national treasures, these cultural artifacts suffered from salt damage due to a lack of proper protection in the early days.
+Although many of Ye Wang's cochin ware pieces have been designated as national treasures, these cultural artifacts suffered from salt damage due to a lack of proper protection in the early days.
 To address this, the central government provided funding for their restoration, ensuring the long-term preservation of these national treasures housed in the museum.